LeeKLTW/DefectDetection/README.md

 ## Training
-We built a U-Net model and trained for 30 epochs
+We built a U-Net model and trained it for 30 epochs
 ![](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/u-net-architecture.png)